Pylons/pyramid/docs/narr/views.rst

 However, for convenience, two special exceptions exist which are always handled by :mod:`repoze.bfg` itself.
 These are :exc:`repoze.bfg.exceptions.NotFound` and :exc:`repoze.bfg.exceptions.Forbidden`.
-Both is an exception class which accepts a single positional constructor argument: a ``message``.
+Both are exception classes which accept a single positional constructor argument: a ``message``.

 If :exc:`repoze.bfg.exceptions.NotFound` is raised within view code, the result of the :term:`Not Found View` will be returned to the user